SHogenboom/PositiveEmotionsProsocialHelping/README.md

 All analyses and plots are included in the 'index.html' file, a coversion of the R Markdown file.

-The Qualtrics Survey is available for download under 'qualtrics experiment.pdf'
+The Qualtrics Survey is available for download under 'Experiment.pdf'